uniliga/CS-Overlay-Companion/README.md

 Once you've loaded up the game, you also have to execute the uniliga-hud.cfg inside Counter-Strike by opening the ingame console and typing in "exec uniliga-hud.cfg".
 This will configure the ingame hud so that only the necessary ingame elements remain visible.

 That's it.
 Have fun.

+for dev:
+to install: npm i
+to run the app: npx electron main.js to build a new build: npm run dist